 - Not ideal for bushwhacking

 One of the best ways to lower your pack weight is to ensure individual items have multiple uses.
 Use your sleeping bag’s stuff sack as a pillow.
 Use your trowel as a spork.
 Well, maybe not that one.
-The Six Moon Designs Gatewood Cape is a rain poncho and tarp in one, saving both weight and bulk over the typical setup of having both a rain jacket and a shelter.
+The Six Moon Designs Gatewood Cape is a rain poncho and tarp in one, saving weight and bulk over the typical setup of a rain jacket and a shelter.
 But does it work?

 Another tester agreed but added a couple of concerns.
-He noted that as a shelter, it doesn’t pitch taut and tends to cave in significantly with the wind.
+He noted that it doesn’t pitch taut as a shelter and tends to cave in significantly with the wind.
 Therefore, he would not choose it for trips with a stormy-looking forecast.
 As a poncho, he did find it to protect him from rain effectively.
 Both testers said they would not recommend this poncho-tarp for off-trail use because it, like all ponchos, could get snagged when bushwhacking.